The Blade of Allectus

 The Blade of Allectus is a 1980 fantasy role-playing game adventure for DragonQuest published by Simulations Publications, Inc.

 Contents

-The Blade of Allectus is an adventure in which a duke has mysterious vanished, believed to be captured by the inhabitants of a magic island.
+The Blade of Allectus is an adventure in which a duke has vanished mysteriously, believed to have been captured by the inhabitants of a magic island.

 Reception

 Ron Pehr reviewed The Blade of Allectus in The Space Gamer No. 40.
 Pehr commented that "The Blade of Allectus should be judged on what it does - provides an exciting time for all.
 It you use DragonQuest rules, The Blade of Allectus should please you."